The EECS Experience

 Discover new interests, develop professional skills and become leaders by participating in co-ops or internships, competition teams, student organizations and study abroad programs.

 Gain real-world experience before graduation with an internship.
 Mizzou Engineering’s Career Services provides resume workshops, interview prep and other resources to help students obtain co-ops or internships at top companies.

 Competition and Events

-Our students take part in hackathons and events across the globe.
+Students regularly take part in hackathons and other competitive events across the globe.
 EECS students have won first place at the UM System’s Entrepreneur Quest (EQ) Student Accelerator Pitch Competition.
-They’ve been inspired at the Grace Hopper Celebration of Women in Computing.
-They’ve been finalists in Microsoft’s Imagine Cup World Competition.
-You, too, will have the opportunity to participate and excel at a variety of events and competitions.
+They have also been finalists in Microsoft’s Imagine Cup World Competition and have attended the Grace Hopper Celebration of Women in Computing.

-Additionally, the Computer Science Graduate Student Council and ECE Graduate give master’s and PhD students a voice in the department.
+Additionally, the Computer Science Graduate Student Council and ECE Graduate Student Council give master’s and PhD students a voice in the department.

 Gain a global perspective through Mizzou’s Study Abroad program.
 The department offers classes in summer Study Abroad sessions, allowing students to earn abroad experience while making progress towards their degrees.